Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 \subsection{Describing the other automorphism strata}

 The only strata that are left are the ones corresponding to the groups $C_2^2$, $D_4$ and $D_6$ in characteristic not two and $C_2^5$ in characteristic two.
 The key idea to explicitly construct these strata is that we can characterise these automorphism groups from the presence of elements of a certain order.
-More specifically, \begin{itemize} \item The genus two curves with automorphism group containing $C_2^2$ are those that admit a non-hyperelliptic automorphism of order two. \item The genus two curves with automorphism group containing $D_4$ are those that admit an automorphism of order four. \item The genus two curves with automorphism group containing $D_6$ are those that admit an automorphism of order three. \end{itemize} In characteristic two, the stratum $C_2^5$ has been described by Igusa \cite{Igusa1960ArithmeticTwo}.\\
+More specifically, \begin{itemize} \item The genus two curves with automorphism group containing $C_2^2$ are those that admit a non-hyperelliptic automorphism of order two. \item The genus two curves with automorphism group containing $D_4$ are those that admit an automorphism of order four. \item The genus two curves with automorphism group containing $D_6$ are those that admit an automorphism of order three.\\ \end{itemize} In characteristic two, the curves in the stratum $W_{\geq C_2^5}$ can be easily described, as we will see in Subsection \ref{C2^5_subsection}.\\

 Given any genus two curve, we can always transform it to one of the form